ČSD Class E 499.1

-Class E 499.1 electric locomotives were constructed and built by Škoda Works in Plzeň for use in Czechoslovakia by the ČSD.
+Class E 499.1 was an electric locomotive constructed and built by Škoda Works in Plzeň for use in Czechoslovakia by the Czechoslovak State Railways (ČSD).
 They were also used outside Czechoslovakia in Poland as class EP05 and in the Soviet Union as ЧС3 (ChS3).
-In North Korea, licence built copies were used (100 series), and the ubiquitous Red Flag 1-class locomotives were derived from this design.
+In North Korea, licence built copies were used (100 series).

 After the fall of the iron curtain and consequent upheavals in railway operations they remain in use with a number of railways.
 Still in the 1980s ČSD locomotives were renumbered to the class 141.
-After dividing Czechoslovakia in 1993 all locos of this class have remained in Czech republic.
+After dividing Czechoslovakia in 1993 all locos of this class have remained in Czech Republic.

 History

 The locomotive was produced in the years 1957-1960 in three types.
 20E1, the prototype, different from serial production, 30E1 and 30E2.
 61 engines were built in those series.

 The prototype (E499.101) came into service on February 29, 1959.
 Most of locomotives stationed in Prague, but some of them were sent to Ústí nad Labem and Česká Třebová.
 Currently the whole series is being systematically withdrawn with last units used in Prague, Olomouc and Ústí nad Labem.